raspberrypi/rpicam-apps/README.md

 * There is no support for setting the flicker period yet.

+* The following denoise modes are supported with the `--denoise` option:
+  * `auto` - This is the default.
+Enabled spatial denoise.
+Use fast colour denoise for video/viewfinder, and high quality colour denoise for stills capture.
+  * `off` - Disables spatial and colour denoise.
+  * `cdn_off` - Disables colour denoise.
+  * `cdn_fast` - Uses fast color denoise.
+  * `cdn_hq` - Uses high quality colour denoise.
+Not appropriate for video/viewfinder due to reduced throughput.

 #### libcamera-still

 * raw output (`--raw`) is to a separate DNG file, not to the end of the jpeg.